 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Normally known for its colourful markets and mews, Notting Hill in west London also has a number of nice neighbourhood pubs, music bars and historic, hoppy hangouts.
+Looking for nice Notting Hill pubs?
+Normally known for its colourful markets and mews, the Notting Hill pubs scene is thriving, with classic boozers, music bars and historic, hoppy hangouts.

 Best pubs and bars in Notting Hill map